StephanHoyer/mithril-isomorphic-example/README.md

 ## frontend

 It's a pretty standard mithril application.
-For packaging und dependencies we use [browserify].
+For packaging und dependencies we use [browserify](http://browserify.org/).
 The routes are defined in the `routes.js`.
 We added two routes for demonstration.

 There are two specialities you have to take care: